ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 synchronously.
 In the asynchronous case, the Leader and Helper exchange HTTP requests that can be handled quickly, and the Leader polls the Helper for aggregation job readiness.
-In the synchronous case, the Helper processes the aggregation job while holding the request open, reducing the number of requests that are exchanged.
+In the synchronous case, the Helper processes the aggregation job while holding the request open, reducing the number of HTTP requests that are exchanged.
 This allows a Helper implementation flexibility in choosing a request model that best supports its architecture and use case.
 For instance, resource-intensive use cases, such as replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.
 For use cases where datastore performance is a concern, the synchronous model may be better suited.

 ~~~ ladder
   report, agg_param